-Car crashes are the NUMBER #1 KILLER of people in every age group from 1 to 34.
+Car crashes are a leading cause of death for people in every age group from 1 to 34.
 Seatbelt use remains a serious safety concern as two out of every three fatalities in Georgia involve unsecured occupants.

 As a part of our ongoing effort to educate the public, the Governor’s Office of Highway Safety has secured a “Rollover Simulator” that allows us to come to your event or location and conduct demonstrations.

 Crash dummies are placed in the Ford Ranger pickup truck without wearing safety belts.
 A 35 mph rollover crash is simulated and the audience can observe the results of not being properly restrained.
 Crash dummies are then buckled in for a second simulation demonstrating the importance of wearing safety belts in a vehicle.